syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Customizing-AutoComplete.md

 ### Changing border visibility

 The `ShowBorder ` property is used to modify the visibility of border.
-The following code example demonstrates how to change the border visibilty.
+The following code example demonstrates how to change the border visibility.

 {% tabs %}